anujapawar15/netflix_sql_project/README.md

-# netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Movies and TV Shows Data Analysis using SQL